Louisiana Flip N Move: Premise

 Louisiana Flip N Move is the spin-off of Texas Flip N Move.
 The show features professional home renovators who purchase older houses to flip for profit, in and around New Orleans, Louisiana.

 Like the original show, the show features a twist: at the auction, only the houses are sold (not the underlying land).
 The bidders can only view the home from the outside and must also factor in costs of moving house from the original lot to the renovation site (another facility where the houses are renovated and later sold at auction to purchasers wanting houses to move to existing property, currently located in New Orleans metropolitan area).

 The flippers do buy land on this show to place the house and remodel (unlike Texas FlipNMove where the land is (usually) not included at the final auction after the remodel) The land is included in the purchase of Louisiana Flip N Move.
 Before each auction it tells how much the land cost the move to the land and the remodel cost.
+Because of the physical attributes of the Louisiana area, houses occasionally have to be moved via water unlike in the Texas show where all houses were moved by land.